-The USF Diabetes Center will dramatically improve the lives of people with diabetes and advance progress towards a cure through a coordinated approach utilizing resources in medicine, nutrition, mental health, biostatistics, and the latest advances in therapeutics and technology.
-Research is an integral part of all USF Diabetes Center programs.
-Diabetes Center patients benefit from our research programs and are invited to be active participants in clinical studies for which they are eligible.
+The USF Diabetes and Endocrinology Center will dramatically improve the lives of people with diabetes and advance progress towards a cure through a coordinated approach utilizing resources in medicine, nutrition, mental health, biostatistics, and the latest advances in therapeutics and technology.
+Research is an integral part of all USF Diabetes and Endocrinology Center programs.
+Our patients benefit from our research programs and are invited to be active participants in clinical studies for which they are eligible.

-The USF Diabetes Center facilities provide an inviting environment that promotes diabetes self-management and support utilizing the latest approaches to care and innovations in therapeutics and technology.
+The USF Diabetes and Endocrinology Center facilities provide an inviting environment that promotes diabetes self-management and support utilizing the latest approaches to care and innovations in therapeutics and technology.

 Clinical Programs include: